-Place the chicken in the slow cooker and cook on high for 4-5 hours (mine took about 4.5 hours).
+Place the chicken in the slow cooker and cook on low for 4-6 hours.
 Once done turn the slow cooker off and carefully remove the chicken and let rest for about 20 minutes.

 While the chicken is resting, add the balsamic vinegar to a small pot and bring to a boil.
 Turn the heat to a simmer and continue to cook, making sure to stir often until the balsamic is reduced by half and has thickened up.
 Remove from the heat and set aside.

 Now it’s time to shred the chicken.
 There’s no other way to do this but to use your hands… it’s actually fun and therapeutic ;).
 Just make sure you don’t eat too much of the chicken while you’re shredding it up (I might be guilty of this myself!).
 Make sure to keep the bones from the chicken and freeze to make bone broth/stock later.

 Taste the chicken and adjust for seasonings (I added a bit more red pepper flakes to the meat).